 The graduate program leading in Electrical and Computer Engineering is intended to provide advanced knowledge and skills for the working electrical and computer engineer or student who wishes to pursue further graduate study.
 The curriculum emphasizes applied and design-oriented engineering skills coupled to the underlying theoretical concepts.
 This program provides both the seasoned engineer and the recent graduate with advanced engineering education and state-of-the-art specialization.

 Because there is a growing need for energy managers conversant with business management and energy technology, NYIT’s School of Engineering and Computing Sciences offers a Energy Management which pursues several objectives, one of which is to provide professionals in business management or engineering and college graduates in compatible fields with the most up-to-date knowledge in energy management.
 Another objective is to equip these professionals with the interdisciplinary skills required of the new class of energy managers, in particular, modern energy technology, business practice, policy development, program analysis, cost-benefit evaluation and computer-assisted management techniques.
 There is also a combined B.S./M.S. degree program available in association with Mechanical Engineering or Architecture.
 The program allows students to attain the combined degrees in five years of full-time study rather than the six and one-half years ordinarily required.

-A practice-oriented graduate program leading to the Environmental Technology will be of interest to engineers as well as scientific and technical personnel looking to enhance their career choices.
+A practice-oriented graduate program leading to the Environmental Technology and Sustainability will be of interest to engineers as well as scientific and technical personnel looking to enhance their career choices.
 It is becoming obvious that increasing security, and environmental concerns coupled with government regulations require individuals with advanced training in environmental technology and infrastructure security.
 The program provides advanced training in topics such as waste and environmental management, infrastructure security, and pollution prevention.